M64GitHub/zig64/README.md

-# C64 MOS 6510 CPU Emulator in Zig
+# C64 6510 Emulator Core in Zig

-A **Commodore 64 MOS 6510  CPU emulator** written in **Zig**, designed for accuracy, efficiency, and integration with SID-based applications.
-This emulator features **video synchronization** for **PAL and NTSC**, enabling smooth execution of CPU cycles in sync with real C64 refresh rates.
-Additionally, it includes **SID register monitoring**, making it ideal for **audio-driven applications** and real-time SID playback and -analysis.
+A **Commodore 64 6510 emulator core** written in **Zig**, designed for accuracy, efficiency, and seamless integration into C64-based projects.
+This emulator provides cycle-accurate execution, video synchronization for PAL and NTSC, and SID register monitoring, making it ideal for real-time SID interaction, analysis, and execution of C64 programs.

+It serves as the **computational core of a C64 system**, making it suitable for a range of applications, from testing and debugging C64 software to powering SID music playback engines like zigreSID**.

-Enjoy bringing the **C64 CPU to life in Zig!** 🕹🔥
+Enjoy bringing the **C64 to life in Zig!** 🕹🔥
 READY.

 <br>

 ## 🚀 Features
 - 🎮 **Fully Functional 6510 CPU Emulator** – Implements all legal 6502/6510 instructions and addressing modes.
 - 🎞 **Video Synchronization** – Execute CPU cycles in sync with PAL (19,656 cycles/frame) or NTSC (17,734 cycles/frame).
 - 🎵 **SID Register Modification Detection** – Detects when SID registers (`0xD400-0xD418`) are written to, perfect for tracking SID interaction.
 - 💾 **Program Loading Support** – Load PRG files and execute C64 programs.
 - 🛠 **CPU Debugging** – Functions for inspecting CPU registers, flags, memory, and SID states.

 <br>